kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Write Daily

-We send out the lessons and writing activities at 9am every day.
+We send out the lessons and writing activities at 9 am every day.

 Please answer all the questions to the best of your ability.

-## Learn Basic Research

-For words and phrases that you need help with, a quick search on Google is incredibly useful.

-Research is a small but incredibly useful call center skill.

 ## Activity Deadlines